 EXAMPLE OF HIGH-EFFICIENCY FURNACE VENTING ON A ROOF

-2. The Two Systems Use Different Venting Systems
+2. Conventional and High Efficiency Furnaces Use Different Venting Systems

 Once a high efficiency condensing furnace removes this excess heat that conventional furnaces vent to the outside of a home, the leftover mixture is acidic water.
 This combination of carbon dioxide and water would damage the type of vents used in conventional systems which run vertically out of a home.
 To combat this issue, high efficiency condensing furnace uses PVC pipes to extract the acidic water from your home.
 These are connected to the furnace and routed out to the side of your home.
 The venting system is installed at the same time as your high-efficiency furnace.